Russian web search firm Yandex's co-founder falls into coma

 The improved forecast reflected a "good performance of the core business" and revenues flow from a deal with Mail.ru under which the latter will use its contextual advertising technology, said chief financial officer Alexander Shulgin.

-Second-quarter sales rose by 35 percent to 9.2 billion roubles, driven by text-based advertising revenues which accounted for 88 percent of the total.
+Second-quarter sales rose by 35 percent to 9.2 billion roubles ($284 million), driven by text-based advertising revenues which accounted for 88 percent of the total.
 Display advertising, the second-biggest source of revenues, gained 31 percent.

-The company's net profit rose by 47 percent to 2.9 billion roubles, while adjusted earnings before interest, taxation, depreciation and amortisation increased by 40 percent to 4.3 billion roubles.
+The company's net profit rose by 47 percent to 2.9 billion roubles, while adjusted earnings before interest, taxation, depreciation and amortization increased by 40 percent to 4.3 billion roubles.

 Shares in Yandex were trading 2.3 percent higher at $31.51 by 1600 GMT, off the session's earlier high of $33.15.